tamcy/DataExporterBundle/README.md

 ## Output adapters

 When `execute()` is called, the exporter instance iterates the data set one by one, each with the defined column set.
-As mentioned before, extraction of column values from a record row is the job of the field type (with the help of value resolver).
-Similarly, the exporter instance does not handle the writing of the extracted values itself.
+But the exporter instance does not handle the writing of the extracted values itself.
 Such job is delegated to an **output adapter**.

-The following output adapters are supplied in this library:
+You can find the following output adapters in this library:
  * `CSVAdapter`, which uses PHP's own `fputcsv()` function to write data.
  * `GoogleSpreadsheetAdapter`, which uses [asimlqt/php-google-spreadsheet-client](https://github.com/asimlqt/php-google-spreadsheet-client) to write data to Google Spreadsheet.
  * `PHPExcelAdapter`, which utilizes the [PHPExcel](https://github.com/PHPOffice/PHPExcel) library to write data.